Ruger Precision Rimfire Review: Small Bore Performance?

 I had heard good things about the RPR, so I took the plunge and purchased one to finally fill that rimfire void in my gun safe.

 My initial impression of the RPR was that I got what I had paid for, I expected it to be easy to figure out and smooth to operate.
-The short throw of the bolt was quick to manipulate, making fast reloading seem like a simple task.
+The short bolt throw was quick to manipulate, making fast reloading seem like a simple task.
 The AR 15 compatible grip is a very familiar feel, as was the safety that also felt like it had come straight from Stoner.

 I wasted no time in getting the rifle into my gun room so I could finish prepping it for the range.
 I mounted up a scope and added a bipod to the front.
 And after a quick foresight, it was time to head into the hills to burn up some ammo.
 My boresight job was good enough to be close on paper, requiring only a few more shots to get the rifle zeroed.
 I was using some Federal ammunition to zero the rifle, which seemed to shoot groups under an inch easily at fifty yards.
 I also shot some CCI ammunition that also shot very well.